cadeinc/cadeinc.github.io/McCune-Award.md

 finally provided new simulation results between proof systems for quantified Boolean formulas.

-Presented at CADE-28, the 28th International Conference on Automated Deduction.
+Presented at IJCAR 2020, the 10th International Joint Conference on Automated Reasoning.

 Pascal Fontaine<br/>
 On behalf of the 2020 Bill McCune PhD Award Committee<br/>